 - 1. Announcements for a team meeting will be made prior to the start of the season. - 2.
 Attend the meeting to secure the necessary information from the coach. - 3.
-A Sports Participation Questionnaire Certificate Form must be completed and signed by a parent/guardian and student prior to each sports physical. - 4.
+A Preparticipation Physical Evaluation Form must be completed and signed by a parent/guardian and student prior to each sports physical.
+A Health History Update Questionnaire must also be filled out prior to the start of every sport season played. - 4.
 In order to receive a physical, the student must submit this form to the school nurse prior to or on the day of the scheduled physical examination. - 5.
 A physical examination by a personal physician must take place no more than 60 days before the first practice session.
-When using a personal physician other than the school's, the LTHS Sports Participation Questionnaire Certificate must be used if there has been a sports physical on file within the last year.
+When using a personal physician other than the school's, the LTHS Sports Preparticipation Physical Evaluation Form must be used even if there has been a sports physical on file within the last year.
 A personal physicians physical still must be signed off on by the board approved school physician to be cleared to participate. - 6.
-An eligibility check will be conducted on the students by the Guidance Office.
+An eligibility check will be conducted on the students by the Guidance & Counseling Department.
 Students will be notified by their coach regarding eligibility.